 Vita's sculpture grabbed the last arrow from her quiver and made a lunge for the nearest soldier, cutting his throat open.
 Wooden blood spilled out, splattering her clothes.
 From behind them, a soldier mounted on a horse spurred his mount towards Aelius and quick as a weasel pulled the knife from the demon's shoulder, leaving Aelius to crumble to his knees.

-The mass of soldiers parted, leaving a narrow path among them. <Vita has always claimed she knew it was a trap of some kind, but also that it was their only way out,> Lykos said, as the miniature of Vita bent her knees, bracing herself for something. <Without words she told Aelius to follow her in a desperate sprint for freedom.
+The mass of soldiers parted, leaving a narrow path among them. <Vita has always claimed she knew it was a trap, but also that it was their only chance,> Lykos said, as the miniature of Vita bent her knees, bracing herself for something. <Without words she told Aelius to follow her in a desperate sprint for freedom.
 Gathering the last of her powers she managed to muster enough strength to reshape the air in front of her.
 She darted towards the trees, faster than the enemy could shoot.>

 The sculpture of Vita rushed past the lines of soldiers and up into a tree.
 The one of Aelius, however, remained on its knees, unmoving. <She managed to get to the edge of the hoard, but realized too late that Aelius hadn't followed and that she no longer could feel her brother at the back of her head, as she should have while they were linked.>